freebasic/fbc/FreeBASIC/readme.txt

       et cetera.

+      - Optional arguments can be initialized with expressions, not only constants.

   o Function overloading:

     DECLARE SUB Test OVERLOAD (a AS DOUBLE)
     DECLARE SUB Test (a AS SINGLE)
     DECLARE SUB Test (a AS INTEGER, b AS INTEGER = 1234) DECLARE SUB Test (a AS BYTE, b AS SHORT)

   o Inline Assembly: